 Relevant technical skills

 What you write will depend on the industry you work in.
-This may be best left for the end of the resume, but if you have specific skills such as SAP or for instance experience in a particular demand planning software, list them up front.
-As these skills can be vital to a potential employer.
+This may be best left for the end of the resume, but if you have specific skills such as SAP or for instance experience in a particular demand planning software, list them upfront.
+These skills can be vital to a potential employer.

 Here you will clearly list the organisation you work for including core business, customers, size, number of staff, brands etc. You need to sell the organisation and make it easy for the reader to make a connection to the organisation you work for.
 Never assume people know the organisation.